-Learning with Cross-Task Consistency.
-The upper and lower rows show the results of consistency-based learning and the baseline (individual learning).
-The consistency-based model yields higher quality (especially at hard-to-predict fine-grained details) and more consistent predictions.
+Cross-Task Consistent Learning.
+The lower and upper rows show the results of the baseline (independent learning) and learning with cross-task consistency.
+The latter yields higher quality (especially at hard-to-predict fine-grained details) and more consistent predictions.
+Red boxes provide magnifications.

 3) How can we design a learning system that makes consistent predictions?

 This paper proposes a method which, given an arbitrary dictionary of tasks, augments the learning objective with explicit constraints for cross-task consistency.
 The constraints are learned from data rather than apriori given relationships.
 For instance, it is not necessary to encode that surface normals are the 3D derivative of depth or occlusion edges are discontinuities in depth.
 This makes the method applicable to any pairs of tasks as long as they are not statistically independent; even if their analytical relationship is unknown, hard to program, or non-differentiable.